haensl/htmlelement.polyfills/docs/API.md

 //    </div>
 //  </div>
 secondChild.ancestor(); // returns child: <div class="firstOrderChild"></div>
-secondChild.ancestor('rootClass'); // returns root: <div class="rootClass"></div>
+secondChild.ancestor('.rootClass'); // returns root: <div class="rootClass"></div>
 ```

 **Returns** : `false` or `HTMLElement`

-The first of the element's ancestors that matches `selector` or the element's parent if no selector was supplied.
+The first of the element's ancestors that matches `selector` or the element's parent if either no selector was supplied or the selector does not match any ancestors.
 If the element has no parent, e.g. is the root node, `false` is returned.

 **selector** : `string` (optional)